jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/processingFlowOnTemplate.rst

 2. QES signer cannot have order lower than last Assignee
 3. Copy can have any order in the flow but not less than 1

-.. warning:: If you have an external documets with e-ink signatures in your template you will have to place document uploader roles before roles which are signing these documents in MANUAL mode.
+.. warning:: If you have an external documents with e-ink signatures in your template you will have to place document uploader roles before roles which are signing these documents in MANUAL mode.

 Serial-parallel flow
 ====================